Get All Access for $5/mo

 Related: The Price Is Right: How to Price Your Product for Long-Term Success

 Most businesses serve a wide range of customers.
-Offering flexible or tiered pricing can increase your revenue by enabling you to reach a wider range of customers.
+Offering flexible or tiered pricing can increase revenue by enabling businesses to reach a wider range of customers.
 Tiered pricing also supports a sales strategy known as price anchoring.
-By offering three or more pricing tiers, you can position your premium and most expensive options as the best value, encouraging more upsells.
+By offering three or more pricing tiers, businesses can position their premium options as the best value, encouraging more upsells.

 Nicholas Leighton